Dementia Treatment, Sings, and the Most Common Causes

 Your practitioner will determine the exact number of treatments, and you can expect better and more permanent results if you start with the treatments right after you’ve been diagnosed with dementia.

-When it comes to vascular dementia, scalp acupuncture has provided remarkable outcomes.
-Namely, it significantly improves cognitive skills, abilities to perform daily tasks, reduces dementia symptoms, enhances mental state, and improves social behavior for patients.
+When it comes to vascular dementia, scalp acupuncture and supplements have provided remarkable outcomes.
+Namely, it can improves cognitive skills, abilities to perform daily tasks, reduces dementia symptoms, enhances mental state, and improves social behavior for patients.
 More importantly it may help to stabilize and slow the degenerative process especially when combined with functional neurology rehabilitation.

 Can Acupuncture Help Dementia from Brain Atrophy?

 Brain atrophy, also known as cerebral atrophy, is a loss of brain cells (neurons).
 It comes as a result of different diseases that damage the brain, including Alzheimer’s and stroke, provoking memory loss, and the damage of thinking abilities.

 One of the most common brain atrophy symptoms is dementia.
 If you start treating the signs of dementia with acupuncture on time, you can prevent brain atrophy, memory loss, and other inconveniences that might prevent you from performing everyday activities.